 Location.
 We then study users' location, relying on the self-reported location field in their profiles.
 Note that users not only may leave it empty, but also change it any time they like, so we look at locations for each tweet.
-We retrieve it for 75% of the tweets by Russian trolls, gathering 261 different entries, which we convert to a physical location using the Google Maps Geocoding API.3 The API does not return results for 11 queries, as they correspond to non-existing locations (e.g., "block corner street").
+We retrieve it for 75% of the tweets by Russian trolls, gathering 261 different entries, which we convert to a physical location using the Google Maps Geocoding API.
+In the end, we obtain 178 unique locations for the trolls, as depicted in Fig. 4 (red